dustinpfister/blog_posts/_posts/js-array-fill.md

 ## 2 - Using Function.Apply, and Array.map

 If you are not familiar with the [call, apply, and bind prototype methods](/2017/09/21/js-call-apply-and-bind/) of a Function in javaScript then you should take a moment to look into those methods when you get a chance.
+These methods allow for a developer to set what the value of the this keyword should be inside the body of a prototype method.
+With that said there is a lot to write about when it comes to this methods and the various ways that they can be used with built in as well as user space methods of class instances.
+However when it comes to the subject of filling an array, or creating a new array with a fixed value set for each element the apply method is one tick that can be used to do so.

 ```js
 // fill an array